Cloud-Based Digital Banking: Advantages, Risks and Implementation

 Don't try to move everything to the cloud all at once.
 It is logical to store standard business applications in the cloud, but unique solutions based on the company's intellectual property and which are a key factor in competitive advantage are best stored where you can fully control them - in your own infrastructure.

-Even with a clear plan and roadmap in place, the migration process will require a temporary shutdown of internal servers.
-This will inevitably affect the health of applications and potentially cause problems for clients, especially if the shutdown is not planned in advance.
+Even with a clear plan and roadmap, the migration process will require a temporary shutdown of internal servers.
+This will inevitably affect the health of applications and potentially cause problems for clients, especially if the shutdown is not planned.
 Downtime can be disastrous for application performance—and thus customer loyalty—if not supported by a proper disaster recovery plan.

 Migrate Business Intelligence